mmuman/RadioTimer/README.md

 ## TODO

 - [x] some documentation.
-- [ ] count words automatically, estimate speaking time and warn on underestimated items.
+- [x] count words automatically, estimate speaking time.
+- [ ] warn on underestimated items.
 - [ ] real prompter mode?
 - [ ] allow using a synchronization API to automatically start multiple RadioTimer clients at the same time, cf [French article](https://blog.cloudfrancois.fr/synchroniser-une-presentation-slides-html-css-js-entre-plusieurs-navigateurs/).
 - [ ] disable all #contents>A HREF onclick when playing to avoid accidentally replacing the page.